Trodelvy® (sacituzumab govitecan-hziy)

 Allergic and infusion-related reactions

-TRODELVY can cause serious or life-threatening allergic and infusion-related reactions. | |||
+TRODELVY can cause serious or life-threatening allergic and infusion-related reactions.
+These reactions are more common within 24 hours of receiving TRODELVY. | |||

 | |||